How to: Use the Modules Window

-The Modules window lists the modules—DLLs and EXE— used by your program, and shows relevant information for each.
+The Modules window lists the DLLs and EXE that are used by your program and shows relevant information for each.

-To display the Modules window in break mode or run mode
+To display the Modules window in break mode or in run mode

 On the Debug menu, choose Windows, and then click Modules.

 By default, the Modules window sorts modules by load order.
-You can choose to sort by any column, however.
+However, you can choose to sort by any column.